 Kukai’s Second Dream

 Kukai’s dream led him to learn the Siddham abugida.
-But Kukai had another dream – a dream about a simple phonetic script to write Japanese: one based on the holy alphabet of Buddhism.
+But Kukai had another dream - a dream about a simple phonetic script to write Japanese: one based on the holy alphabet of Buddhism.
 However, things didn’t work out the way Kukai intended.
 The creation of kana only added to the confusion.
 While Hiragana might be one of the easiest syllabaries to learn, this is just the tip of the iceberg when it comes to writing Japanese.
 Not only does Japanese have another parallel syllabary (katakana), but Japanese also uses thousands of Chinese logograms.
-These logograms have multiple written forms and come packaged with complex rules governing how their pronunciation changes based on context.
-Kukai’s first dream – to spread Buddhist teachings to Japan – has been largely successful.
-But his second dream – a simple script for Japanese – has turned into a nightmare.
+These logograms have multiple written forms and come packaged with complex rules governing their pronunciation.
+Kukai’s first dream - to spread Buddhist teachings to Japan - has been largely successful.
+But his second dream - a simple script for Japanese - has turned into a nightmare.

 The mutability of its characters makes finding satisfying pangrams in Arabic a bit difficult.
 Should we go the way of English, and simply ignore some letter forms and prioritize others?
 Or should we try to hack together a pangram that uses every form its letters take?

 نص حكيم له سر قاطع وذو شأن عظيم مكتوب على ثوب أخضر ومغلف بجلد أزرق

 This is pronounced “naṣun ḥakymun lahu syrun qāṭiʿun wa ḏu šānin ʿẓymin maktubun ʿala ṯubin aẖḍra wa muġalafun biǧildin azraq” and means “A wise text which has an absolute secret and great importance, written on a green tissue and covered with blue leather.”

 I haven’t found a pangram that will solve the multiple-forms problem.
 However, things get even trickier with the next two writing systems: